Katharine Houghton: Acting

+During her college junior year, Houghton began appearing in summer stock theater.
+In 1965, she made her Broadway debut in A Very Rich Woman and appeared in minor television roles.

 Houghton made her film debut in Guess Who's Coming to Dinner (1967) as the daughter Joanna Drayton opposite Sidney Poitier.
 She auditioned for the role and believed that her aunt, who was also appearing in the film, was influential in her casting.
 During filming, the film's director Stanley Kramer decided her character was appearing too articulate and intelligent.
 He decided instead to have her character portrayed as an ordinary and sweet girl.
 Arthur D. Murphy, the chief film critic for Variety, praised Houghton's performance, writing she is "an attractive, talented girl who is off to a running start."
 Because of the interracial kiss depicted in the film, Houghton and Kramer received hate mail and death threats.

 Following Guess Who's Coming to Dinner (1967), Houghton became typecast as the woman in interracial relationships.
 However, Houghton decided to leave behind her Hollywood career due to lackluster scripts.
 "I turned down these projects and returned to the theater," she explained.
 "It was fate.
 I went on to play Hedda and Nora and Nina and Kate."
 Since then, she has appeared in leading roles in over 60 productions on Broadway, Off-Broadway and in regional theatres throughout the United States.
 In 1970, she won the Theatre World Award for her performance in the Off-Broadway play A Scent of Flowers (written by James Saunders).
 She returned to film acting in the 1988 comedy-drama Mr. North.

 Houghton has presented lectures at venues across the country including the 2001 Fall Concert & Lectures Series at the Metropolitan Museum of Art and at The Cosmopolitan Club in New York.
 She lectured at the Metropolitan Museum of Art again in June 2008, presenting "Saucy Gamine, Reluctant Penitent, and Glorious Victor", a review of her aunt's career in Hollywood as reflected in three of her films.